Easy Christmas School Lunch for Toddlers + Kids

 Then with a little chop, slice, dice and little holiday sprinkle magic, this fun and festive lunch got pulled together in roughly 5 minutes!
 Which left me with 3.5 minutes to take a shower, get dressed and pour another cup of coffee before I had to leave for school drop-off.

-Elliette and Parker both told me how much they loved their fun lunches (this usually doesn’t happen) and requested that I send them with a new and exciting Christmas lunch every day (this is not going to happen).
-Which means this healthy Christmas Lunch is going to be on repeat for the next 8 days.
+Elliette and Parker both told me how much they loved their fun lunches (this usually doesn’t happen) and requested that I send them a new and exciting Christmas lunch every day (this is not going to happen).
+This means this healthy Christmas Lunch is going to be on repeat for the next 8 days.

 Hope your kiddos love it as much as mine did!